Warts and Plantar WartsSkip to the navigation

 - Chemical peels with glycolic acid, tretinoin, or a stronger formula of salicylic acid.

 What to think about

-applied to a callus may be painful or create scar tissue.
+It's important to distinguish a plantar wart from a callus before choosing a treatment.
+Wart treatment applied to a callus may be painful or create scar tissue.

 Before treating your warts, think about: